1712n/dn-institute/content/attacks/docs/reentrancy.md

 #### The DAO: $60m (June 2016)

 - **Vulnerability**: The DAO (Decentralized Autonomous Organization) had a function that allowed users to split from the DAO and create a "Child DAO."
 This function contained a flaw where the external call to send Ether was made before the balance was updated.
 - **Attack**: An attacker exploited this by creating a malicious contract that repeatedly called the vulnerable function, draining Ether each time before the balance was updated.
-As a result, the attacker was able to steal about 3.6 million Ether which is worth approximately $60 million at the time, leading to a hard fork in the Ethereum network.
+As a result, the attacker was able to steal about 3.6 million ETH, which was worth approximately $60 million at the time, leading to a hard fork in the Ethereum network.

 ### **Cross-Function Reentrancy**

 This attack involves the exploitation of two or more functions within the same contract.
-An attacker may manipulate the control flow of one function to reenter another function, leading to unexpected changes in the contract's state.
+An attacker may manipulate the control flow of one function to reenter another function, leading to unexpected changes in the contract's state, like user's balances, token prices, the share of the depositors, etc.

 ### Attack Example

 #### Lendf.me: $25m (April 2020)

-- **Vulnerability**: A pair of functions within `MoneyMarket` contract could be called in a specific order, which would allow the attackers to perform malicious actions.
+- **Vulnerability**: A pair of functions, such as borrow and withdraw, within `MoneyMarket` contract could be called in a specific order, which would allow the attackers to perform malicious actions.
-- **Attack**: The attacker used one function to alter the state of a liquidity pool and then called another function to withdraw funds using the changed state, making off with around $25 million.
+- **Attack**: The attacker exploited the vulnerability by using one function to alter the state of a liquidity pool and then calling another function to falsely borrow and withdraw funds using the changed state.
+This sequence of actions was performed repeatedly, thus draining MoneyMarket’s liquidity for $25 million.

 ### **Cross-Contract Reentrancy**